-It’s not easy to bring a new drug to market.
-As corporate market access functions evolve to help life science companies streamline the complex process of getting therapies into patients’ hands, the market access consulting landscape is changing, too.
+As market access teams grapple with today’s unprecedented business environment, thankfully the market access consulting landscape is changing to follow suit.
 In particular, the rise of independent consultants has unlocked faster, more efficient, and more cost-effective ways of supporting projects in health economics, pricing, regulations, patient engagement, communications, and more.
 That’s why it’s no surprise that market access consulting was the second most requested skill for life science companies in our 2022 Skills Index.

 Market access consulting: the independent option